 Belinda says that she should be Maria in The Sound of Music "because I've seen something I want in the role of Maria that excites, challenges and inspires me.
 I like to see things out to the end and I'm very determined when there's something I want."

-12 August 2006: For the first of the BBC How Do You Solve A Problem Like Maria? 'knock-out' shows Belinda sung the Judy Garland version of 'Somewhere Over The Rainbow' - she obtained enough public phone votes to go through to the next round next week...
+12 August 2006: For the first of the BBC How Do You Solve A Problem Like Maria? 'knock-out' shows Belinda sung the Judy Garland version of 'Somewhere Over The Rainbow' from the musical The Wizard of Oz - she obtained enough public phone votes to go through to the next round next week...

 19 August 2006: On the second of the BBC How Do You Solve A Problem Like Maria? 'knock-out' shows Belinda sung the Peggy Lee song 'Fever' - in the public phone vote Belinda came second from the bottom so she had to sing again with Meliz (who came bottom).
 They then sung the Andrew Lloyd Webber duet 'Another Suitcase in Another Hall' from Evita.
 Afterwards Andrew Lloyd Webber said he wanted to keep Meliz in the competition, so Belinda had to say goodbye.
 To conclude the television programme Belinda lead the others in a rendition of 'So Long, Farewell' from The Sound of Music.
 After the show Belinda said: ""Thank you for the brilliant experience.
 Thank you for pushing my boundaries and pushing me to the limit.
 I've had the whole of Somerset behind me.
 But I'm a professional singer - I'll pick myself up and dust myself off and go on to the next thing - that's what you do in this business.
 I wish all the girls all the best and hope they keep their chins up throughout all of this."